Revolutionizing

 is Unique

-60-70% of Alzheimer’s patients suffer from debilitating symptoms, including agitation, anxiety, and depression.
+60-70% of Alzheimer’s patients suffer from debilitating symptoms, such as agitation, anxiety, and depression.

 There are no FDA-approved